 Primarily known for its water-resistant qualities, this paint is also effective enough in repelling fungi, filling cracks, improving insulation, etc.

-No matter your building is built with stone or brick, this weather resistance product can be your solution to get a great smooth finish.
+No matter whether your building is built with stone or brick, this weather resistance product can be your solution to get a great smooth finish.

 There is also a Remmers Concrete Acrylic textured alternative that can be a good option for concrete surfaces.

 This is an energy-saving protective coating system that is designed for achieving maximum weather protection.

 Due to its fantastic chemistry and composition, it is highly effective in resisting dirt, pollution, and water.

 Plus, it also comes with self-cleaning and energy-efficient properties that make it suitable for internal as well as external users.